 - The bark is peeling off from the trunk and exposing dry inner layers.

-- The trunk has splits in multiple spots and where main branches anchor.
+- The trunk has splits in multiple spots and where the main branches anchor.

 Not all dead or rotting trees need to be removed unless they pose a danger to nearby structures and installations such as power lines, swimming pools, or roads.
 Dead or structurally compromised trees that are growing in the wild or where they cannot cause damage can be left alone as they also contribute to the habitat by providing shelter and other things to both animals and other trees.